 - Be legally executed by a Colorado or federal judge.

-3. Exceptions to the warrant requirement
+3. What are exceptions to the warrant requirement?

 Generally speaking, the police do not need a search warrant when: